SymfonyCasts/symfony5/sfcasts/ep4-relations/foundry-phd.md

 It's not *exactly* the same as we had before, but it's probably close enough, and much simpler.

-Next: let's fix the frontend to use the refactored `QuestionTag` relationship.
+Next: let's fix the frontend *and* our JOIN to use the refactored `QuestionTag` relationship.